BlogCategoriesCompareAbout

 ComfyUI Manager is an essential extension that provides one-click installation of custom node packages, automatic updates, and missing node detection—making it the first addition every beginner should install.
 This tool transforms ComfyUI from a basic interface into a comprehensive AI workflow platform.

-ComfyUI Manager installation takes just a few minutes and dramatically expands your capabilities:
+ComfyUI Manager installation takes 3-5 minutes and dramatically expands capabilities:

 Installation Steps:

-1. Navigate to your ComfyUI folder and locate the custom_nodes directory
+1. Navigate to ComfyUI folder and locate the custom_nodes directory

 2. Open terminal/command prompt in the custom_nodes folder